WIN

 Marriage Separation - How to Parent with Your Ex (Wife or Husband)

-If you're struggling with co-parenting, here's a list of Top 11 Parenting Tips for Separated or Separating Couples from the family law firm of Batholomew & Wasznicky (B&W Newsletter, Winter 2009).
+To get you started, here's a list of Top 11 Parenting Tips for Separated or Separating Couples from the family law firm of Batholomew & Wasznicky (B&W Newsletter, Winter 2009).

 1. Develop a co-parenting style that avoids conflict with the other parent.